 Web: Simply sign-in to your personal account using the phone number you entered during the account setup process.

 Once you receive a reminder that your parking session will expire, you can extend your time, up to the maximum posted time limit.
 Simply click the extend button (looks like a timer) in the app, or call 1-844-meterUP (1-844-638-3787) after you have started a parking session.

 Yes!
 If you park for a period that runs into the time when parking is free (5:00-7:00PM for example, when parking is free after 6:00PM), meterUP will only charge you until 6:00PM.

-Although we do our best to ensure a seamless transaction, once in a while, mistakes can happen.
-If you paid for parking with meterUP and received a ticket, simply contact us through our online form, or call us at 1-844-meterUP (1-844-638-3787) and we will help you resolve the matter.
+Although we do our best to ensure a seamless transaction, once in awhile, mistakes can happen.
+If you paid for parking with meterUP and received a ticket, simply contact our parking violations branch by clicking here .
+Additional information can also be found here.

 If your license plate is the same, you do not need to re-register.

 The app only lets you pay for parking up to the maximum time limit that is posted.
 For example, if you are parked in a two-hour zone, you can only pay for up to two hours in one session.